DannyArends/CTLmapping/README.md

 - Download and Install the R environment from [www.r-project.org](http://www.r-project.org/ "www.r-project.org")

-Then install into R by using (from a terminal / commanline):
+Then install into R by using (from a terminal / commandline):

     $ git clone git://github.com/DannyArends/QCLmapping.git  # Download the repository
     $ R CMD INSTALL QCLmapping                               # Install the package